upvote-dev/serve-upvote/README.md

        -H 'Authorization: Bearer user::regular::access_token::4151d642-eb27-4064-b87c-e3d2bfa10435'
 ```

+See [src/main.rs](src/main.rs) for current routes.
+Will expose OpenAPI docs and generate docs for it soon.

 ## Docker usage

 Install Docker, and then run the following, which will make a server available at http://localhost:3000:

 ```sh
 $ docker compose up
 ````

 NOTE: You may need to configure this for your architecture first, for example:

 ```sh
 $ docker compose build --build-arg ARCH_VARIANT='amd64' \
                        --build-arg ARCH='x86_64'